Ziana Zain (1993 album)

-Ziana Zain is the eponymous second studio album from Malaysian pop artist Ziana Zain.
-It was released in Malaysia in 1993.
-For the album, Ziana reunited with composers M. Nasir, Saari Amri and Asmin Mudin as well as new composers such as Zuriani Khalid and Anuar.
-The album features one Japanese song, "Chitose-Bashi", which was originally recorded by Mieko Nishijima.
-The song previously appeared on the album Asian Voices, a compilation album of popular Japanese songs.
-The track, "Hadir Mu", was originally recorded by Italian singer Eros Ramazzotti as "Amarti è l'immenso per me" for his fifth studio album In ogni senso.
-It was translated into the Malay language and recorded by Ziana as a duet with Izzaka.
+Ziana Zain is the second studio album by Malaysian singer Ziana Zain, released on April 12, 1993, by BMG Pacific.
+The album was produced by Zuriani, M. Nasir, Saari Amri, and Anuar.
+It reached numbers one in Malaysia, where it was certified Platinum for shipments of over fifty thousand copies.
+At the 1st Anugerah Industri Muzik, Ziana Zain was nominated for the Best Vocal Performance (Female).

 The first single, "Anggapan Mu" topping the Carta Muzik-Muzik and many radio charts in Malaysia.
 The second single, "Putus Terpaksa", also topped Carta Muzik-Muzik, but it received mixed reviews with critics panning its high pitch structure as well as its lyrics which were rumoured to portray a girl falling in love with a drug addict.
 Both singles were shortlisted in the semi-final of 1993's Anugerah Juara Lagu, but neither of the songs made it to the final round.

 Ziana Zain has been certified Platinum by the RIM for selling 85,000 copies.

+Commercial performance

+The album has sold over fifty thousand copies in the first five months.
+As of September 2003, Ziana Zain has sold 95,000 copies in the Malaysia.
+It was certified Platinum in the Malaysia and reached number 1 on the TELE-SKOP Chart.
+Ziana's popularity was also showing in Indonesia where the album topped the chart in ASIRI for two weeks, peaked at number three on the Indonesia Albums Chart and was certified Platinum for fifteen thousand copies sold.

+The most successful single from the album was "Putus Terpaksa" which peaked at number one on the Muzik-Muzik Chart.
+Other singles, which reached the Muzik-Muzik top 10 included: "Anggapan Mu" (number two), "Mimpi Mu Bukan Mimpi Ku" (number six) and "Kasih Ku Pertahankan" (number three).